 - Even for consumers with a flawless payment history, a high amount of unused available credit points to a higher likelihood of future payment problems, should the cardholder be faced with a situation in which the temptation to charge excessively would be too great to resist.

-Returning to your question, there are two categories within your credit score where the closing or canceling of your Texaco card could possibly have a negative impact on your score: One that could take effect immediately, the other a number of years into the future.
+Returning to your question, there are two categories within your credit score in which the closing or canceling of your Texaco card could possibly have a negative impact on your score: One could take effect immediately, the other a number of years into the future.